Kuruchy/kuruchy.github.io/_posts/2021-10-24-droidcon-berlin-day2-3.md

 ## Step 1 - Live coding
 ### by Richard Schattauer

-This talk was one of the community talks that were selected by us the attendees.
+This talk was one of the community talks that were selected by us, the attendees.
 It was cool to see a live coding on Compose.
-We had been seeing a lot of talks about it, but not a single one with a so in depth Live Coding.
+We had been seeing a lot of talks about it, but not a single one with so in depth Live Coding.

 This one made me start migrating some of my projects to Compose.
 So thanks Richard!